hannakausa/MiniNetwork_IaC/README.md

-This a info file about my mini network for HIIT Friday company which need small VPC designed for IaC module.
+This a info file about my mini network for HIIT Friday company which needs small extensible VPC designed as an IaC module CA.